 My Review: This backpack range bag is likely one of my favorite pistol range bags on this list!
 At just over a hundred bucks, it’s not too expensive but it comes with qualities I’d expect to find in an over $200 bag.
 At first glance, the bag is incredibly durable and sturdy.
 The interior frame is very rigid and sits tight against the back.
 This is perfect for when you load this bad boy up, as it can certainly hold a ton of weight.
 As far as storing pistols go, there is plenty of room for multiple full-size framed pistols with room to spare.
 The backpack also has lockable zippers, perfect for you Californian law-abiding citizens!
 It comes in black or tan and offers tons of MOLLE webbing for you to dress up with morale patches and show the world what you’re about.

-- Made in China despite advertising claiming its US made
+Made in China despite advertising claiming it’s made in the USA

 Dimensions: 53L capacity 23″ x 11″ x 11″